w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/custom-keys-documented.md

 :::tests
 **Procedure**

-For each non-standard (custom) keybaord command that works on a page/view:
+For each non-standard (custom) keyboard command that works on a page/view:
 1. Verify that documentation of keyboard commands exists.
 2. Verify that the documentation is available from the page/view.